fabrikschleichach/BEXIS2_Documents/Manuals/RPM/Manual.md

 You can change the order of the variables by dragging and dropping them.

-Click on the trash icon to delete the variable from your structure.
+A variable can be deleted from a structure by clicking on the trash button.

 If the *Optional* checkbox is selected, the variable/column of your tabular data can have empty entries.